 For example, Profs.
 Maeda (computational science) and Ito (experimental science), the director and vice director of ICReDD, have already discovered new reaction mechanisms for highly complex reactions using the AFIR method (JACS 2015).
 Prof. Taketsugu (computational science) has already developed new functional materials in collaboration with Profs.
 Ito (experimental science) and Hasegawa (experimental science; JACS 2017).
 Prof. Takigawa (information science) is a world leader in the development of new catalytic reactions using computational science and machine learning in collaboration with experimental scientists at Hokkaido University (RSC Advances 2016).
-However, to truly integrate these three areas of research and to firmly establish CReDD, the collaborating scientists must work together in a research institute, we not only accomplish groundbreaking research, but also train and educate a future generation of internationally oriented researchers that are experts in all three research areas.
+However, to truly integrate these three areas of research and to firmly establish CReDD, the collaborating scientists must work together in a research center in order to foster cross-fertilization and maximize synergistic effects.
+At this integrative research institute, we not only accomplish groundbreaking research, but also train and educate a future generation of internationally oriented researchers that are experts in all three research areas.